kannikesh/Instagram_Image_Video_Downloader/README.md

 # Insta Downloader
-Simple Instagram Image Video Downloader Library
+Simple Instagram Image Video Downloader Library for Android

 >Step 1.
 Add the JitPack repository to your build file